anamba/docker-rails/README.md

     image: anamba/rails-dev:1.0                    # latest 1.0.x version
     volumes:
       - ./:/home/app/myapp:delegated               # NOTE: :delegated is a Docker for Mac feature
-      - node_modules:/home/app/myapp/node_modules  # keep node_modules off your local filesystem
-      - /home/app/myapp/log                    # you may also want to keep log and tmp in volumes
+      - /home/app/myapp/log                        # you probably want to keep log and tmp in volumes
       - /home/app/myapp/tmp                        # (especially if your working copy is in Dropbox, etc.)
       - gems:/usr/local/rvm/gems                   # if you want to keep a single gem cache
   db:
     image: mariadb:10.4